 Pump Fails At Thai Cave Hours After Soccer Boys Rescued

-Soon after the last of a dozen boys and their soccer coach were rescued from a cave in northwestern Thailand, the main pump used to clear passages of floodwater failed, forcing more than 100 rescue workers to scramble a retreat from the area.
+Soon after the last of a dozen boys and their soccer coach were rescued from a cave in northwestern Thailand, the main pump used to clear passages of floodwaters failed, forcing more than 100 rescue workers to scramble to retreat from the area.

 No one was injured in the ensuing chaos, but the dramatic culmination of the successful effort to save the boys — who entered the Tham Luang cave near the Thai-Myanmar border on June 23 and became trapped by torrential monsoon rains — underscores how close to disaster the rescue came.

-"We have done what no one expected we could," acting Chiang Rai Gov. Narongsak Osottanakorn, who was also head of the joint command center coordinating the rescue, said at a news conference on Tuesday as he praised the massive international effort.
+"We have done what no one expected we could," acting Chiang Rai Gov. Narongsak Osottanakorn, who was head of the joint command center coordinating the rescue, said at a news conference on Tuesday as he praised the massive international effort.

-Some 100 Thais, Australians, Americans, Chinese rescue volunteers, including 12 divers and an Australian doctor, had been inside the cave helping pass the boys, sometimes on stretchers, through a labyrinth of chambers and tight passages to the surface, according to The Bangkok Post.
+Some 100 Thai, Australian, American and Chinese rescue volunteers, including 12 divers and an Australian doctor, had been inside the cave helping pass the boys, sometimes on stretchers, through a labyrinth of chambers and tight passages to the surface, according to the Bangkok Post.

-By Tuesday night, they had all been taken out alive and apparently in good health, to the jubilation of Thais and people following the story around the world.
+By Tuesday night, they had all been taken out alive and apparently in good health, to the jubilation of Thais and people around the world.

 "We are not sure if this is a miracle, a science, or what.
 All the thirteen Wild Boars are now out of the cave," the Thai navy SEALs team, which is helping to lead the operation, said on its Facebook page.